mbo0000/Personal-Projects/StackoverflowAnalysis/README.md

 # Stack Overflow
 ## Background
 Stack Overflow is an online platform for asking and finding technical questions or answers.
 It is a community-based space for developers to seek answers and help others on a variety of topics.
 Since its inception, Stack Overflow has been a preferred platform by the majority of the developers and technologists communities.
-To promote growth within the platform, we will be using available data and gain additional insight into its current performance.
+In this project, I would like to understand its current performance through users growth vs users engagement.

 ## Project Goal
 By identifying some of the platform’s KPIs and metrics, we can better assess its past and current performance.
-More importantly, this will give insight into the retention rate among its existing/new users and possibly influence marketing strategy/campaign.
+More importantly, this will give insight into the retention rate among its existing/new users and possibly influence marketing strategy/campaign if needed be.

 ## Target KPIs
 Platform’s current performance through defined metrics.